 Although I love the ambiance of a familiar boulangerie, it’s just as quick and easy to make at home with a panini griddle or simply grilled on an outdoor grill or cast iron skillet.
 Served with a side salad, it makes a tasty and delicious meal.

-4 lunch-size baguettes, sliced in to half lengthwise or individual focaccia bread sliced horizontally
+4 lunch-size baguettes, halved lengthwise or individual focaccia bread sliced horizontally

 1 tablespoon Balsamic Vinaigrette (see below)